 - Social Media + Society paper, Birds of a Feather Flock Together Online: Digital Inequality in Social Media Repertoires by Emőke-Ágnes Horvát and Eszter Hargittai explores the differences in user bases across different social media platforms.

 - Emőke-Ágnes Horvát will be speaking on the subject of inequalities in online and social media communication at the following colloquium talks: Equity and quality: The case of online scholarly communication.
 Data Science/Computational Social Science Seminar Series.
-School of Information, University of Michigan; Gender inequities in the online dissemination of scholars’ work.
-Department of Communication and Media Research, University of Zurich; Birds of a feather flock together online: Digital inequality in social media repertoires.
-Complexity Science Hub Vienna.

 - LINK in the News – A PNAS publication, Gender Inequities in the Online Dessemination of Scholars’ Work by Orsolya Vásárhelyi, Igor Zakhlebin, Stasa Milojevic, and Emőke-Ágnes Horvát, has received press coverage for its discussion on bias in the online visibility of female scholars.
 [Select press coverage: EurekAlert!, Inside Higher Ed, The Science Advisory Board, Physics World, heidi.news]